-Bylaws.
+Schedule 3 of these Bylaws.

-sailboard means any type of board that is propelled by a detachable sail apparatus and operated by a person standing on the board.
+Reward means the payment to, or for the benefit of, the owner or means any type of board that is propelled by a detachable sail apparatus and operated by a person standing on the board.
 This includes kite surfers.